ezsystems/LegacyBridge/INSTALL.md

 }
 ```

-Example: In the case of stock eZ Platform 1.11 and higher that would specifically be:
+Example: In the case of stock eZ Platform 1.13 that would specifically be:
 ```
 "scripts": {
     "legacy-scripts": [